UthkarshMandloi/cosmic-soul-frontend/README.md

-# 🌌 Cosmic Soul - Frontend Hiring Task
+# 🌌 Cosmic Soul - Frontend Task

-This is a responsive and animated homepage UI for the **Cosmic Soul** platform, built to fulfill a frontend developer hiring task.
+This is a responsive and animated homepage UI for the **Cosmic Soul** platform, built to fulfill a frontend developer task.
 It translates a detailed Figma design into a functional **Next.js** application, featuring multiple interactive states and animations.

 ---

 ## 🔗 Live Demo

 [👉 View Live](#)
-*(Replace `#` with your Vercel or Netlify live link)*

 ---

 ## 🖼️ Screenshot

-> _Add a screenshot of your finished UI here (e.g., `/public/screenshot.png`)._
+> `/public/Screenshot.png`

 ---